Castle Kaneloon

 Jan Egeland, U.N.
 Under secretary-general for Humanitarian affairs - Dec 2004

-Man's progression through the 20th century to the level of technological superiority achieved by the turn of the century was meteoric and generally speaking, beneficial.
-The race engaged by certain emerging nations, such as Brazil, Russia, India, China and South Africa (aka the BRICS countries), to close the divide on leading nations was just as impressive but filled with problems and failures.
-Certain judged these problems and failures unavoidable, saying that any resulting changes to the ecological environment of certain regions of the planet, was a necessary evil if it meant an improvement in the quality of life for the populations concerned.
+Man's progression through the 20th century to the level of technological superiority achieved by the turn of the century was meteoric and, generally speaking, beneficial.
+The race engaged in by certain emerging nations, such as Brazil, Russia, India, China and South Africa (aka the BRICS countries), to close the divide on leading nations was just as impressive but filled with problems and failures.
+Certain deemed these problems and failures unavoidable, saying that any resulting changes to the ecological environment of certain regions of the planet were a necessary evil if they meant an improvement in the quality of life for the populations concerned.

-Some benevolent western thinkers even said that it was unreasonable to expect emerging countries to apply the same ecological standards as leading nations.
-It was the equivalent of asking emerging countries to stop their economic growth because the CO2 gases they were expelling was adding to the volumes already being rejected by leading countries, signatory, or not, to protocols such as Kyoto, and who having astutely found a loophole in the protocol, were busy buying Greenhouse gas quotas smaller countries would never fulfill.
+Some benevolent Western thinkers even said that it was unreasonable to expect emerging countries to apply the same ecological standards as leading nations.
+It was the equivalent of asking emerging countries to stop their economic growth because the CO₂ gases they were expelling were adding to the volumes already being rejected by leading countries, signatory or not to protocols such as Kyoto, who, having astutely found a loophole in the protocol, were busy buying greenhouse gas quotas smaller countries would never fulfil.

-With the dawn of the 21st Century Mankind was beginning to understand the need for a cohesive world body to set the regulatory standards needed to contain the changing climate greenhouse gases are in part responsible for.
-Programmes such as the ESA's Envisat program and the Nasa's Terra program where set up to study the effects of man's actions on the climate.
-But however scientifically important these programmes are they can't actually stop what has already begun.
-The desertification of large areas of North-west China and the decimation of millions of square kilometres of tropical forests, in favour of vast fields of monoculture crops used for the production of Biofuel, is already well underway.
+With the dawn of the 21st century, mankind was beginning to understand the need for a cohesive world body to set the regulatory standards needed to contain the changing climate greenhouse gases are in part responsible for.
+Programmes such as the ESA's Envisat programme and the Nasa's Terra programme were set up to study the effects of man's actions on the climate.
+But however scientifically important these programmes are, they can't actually stop what has already begun.
+The desertification of large areas of Northwest China and the decimation of millions of square kilometres of tropical forests in favour of vast fields of monoculture crops used for the production of biofuel are already well underway.
 Fortunately, China, as an example, having understood the long-term impact this will have on their economy, is starting to undertake actions, namely, to slow down and even reverse desertification.

 Bad News Carries Fast

-If news of disasters had always inspired awe to those in distant, temperate places, devoid of extreme weather phenomena, this changed forever with the Dec 2004 Tsunami disaster.
+If news of disasters had always inspired awe in those in distant, temperate places, devoid of extreme weather phenomena; this changed forever with the Dec 2004 tsunami disaster.
 Never before had a disaster received so much global coverage so fast.
-In 1991, and for the 01st time in history, the world watched live on cable TV as coalition forces waged war in Iraq.
-In 2004, news of the Tsunami disaster sped around the world as it happened.
+In 1991, and for the 1st time in history, the world watched live on cable TV as coalition forces waged war in Iraq.
+In 2004, news of the tsunami disaster sped around the world as it happened.
 Not by CNN but by the hundreds of mobile telephones living the horror as it happened.

-Fortunately, as never before in mankind's history, the planetary wave of solidarity that followed the Dec 2004 disaster helped accelerate the subsequent awakening of a global awareness and brought back into the spotlight some of the region's long-standing environmental problems.
-The fact that a lot of western victims counted among the dead and injured may, or may not, have made a difference.
-The fact also that several billions of dollars were raised or promised and actually - and very visibly - arrived at destination to help reconstruct the region, without being highjacked or re-routed for other spurious purposes may also have helped.
+never before in human history, the global show of solidarity that followed the December 2004 tragedy sped up the subsequent rise in global awareness and brought some of the region's long-standing environmental issues back into the public eye.
+Did the fact that a number of Western victims were included among the dead and injured help raise awareness?
+Probably.
+The fact is, though, that several billions of dollars were raised or promised and actually – and very visibly – arrived at their destination to help reconstruct the region, without being hijacked or re-routed for other spurious purposes.

 1. 1.
-Certain governments often preffering to dedicate time and money on military projects or regional political strategies neglect constructing or maintaining local infrastructures.
+Certain governments, often preferring to dedicate time and money to military projects or regional political strategies, neglected constructing or maintaining local infrastructures.
 So, having accomplished the feat of crossing oceans unhindered, the aid couldn't actually get to the disaster zone some 300 kilometres further up the road because there was no road.

 © N.Richards Nov2007